alexismgjackson-github/checkin/README.md

 ### _USEREF_

-- Scroll the check-ins list wrapper to the top when the user changes pages
+- Scroll to the top of the check-ins list wrapper when the user changes pages

 ### _RESPONSIVE WEB DESIGN_